krishnam-eng/howdoi-loadtest/README.md

 # load-testing
-Load testing recipes python using Locust -- a scalable load testing framework written in Python.
+Load testing recipes in python using Locust -- a scalable load testing framework written in Python.